 A Common Myth About Concussions

 We commonly associate concussions with sports, but in reality… any injury that shakes or rattles the brain can be harmful.
 You may be thinking, “I don’t play football, soccer or hockey.”
-However, bumping your head on a hard surface or even in a car accident can be enough to cause damage to the brain.
+However, bumping your head on a hard surface or even in a car accident can be enough to cause a traumatic brain injury.

 The first 7 days after a head injury are critical, and some patients only show symptoms 48 hours after the injury.
 Get help as soon as possible